Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

 ]);
 ```

-If the allow-list is empty, all peer IDs are accepted.
+If the allow-list is empty (default), all peer IDs are accepted.
+Pass `null` or an empty collection to clear the allow-list.

 #### Serializer Configuration